jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-1-multiscale-introduction.md

 ## What is #failure?
 Examples:
-- Ford designs for yield and GM goes to fracture
+- Ford designs for yield and GM goes to #fracture
 - However, it could be environmental
-- Fracture
+- #fracture
 - Excessive Yielding
 - Environmental
   - Corrosion